 Our third drug candidate, Liposomal STAT3 ("BP1003"), targets the STAT3 protein and is currently in IND enabling studies as a potential treatment of pancreatic cancer, non-small cell lung cancer ("NSCLC") and AML.
 Preclinical models have shown BP1003 to inhibit cell viability and STAT3 protein expression in NSCLC and AML cell lines.
-Further, BP1003 successfully penetrated pancreatic tumors and significantly enhanced the efficacy of gemcitabine, a treatment for patients with advanced pancreatic cancer, in a pancreatic cancer patient derived tumor model.
+Further, BP1003 successfully penetrated pancreatic tumors and significantly enhanced the efficacy of gencitabine, a treatment for patients with advanced pancreatic cancer, in a pancreatic cancer patient derived tumor model.
 Our lead indication for BP1003 is pancreatic cancer due to the severity of this disease and the lack of effective, life-extending treatments.
-For example, pancreatic adenocarcinoma is projected to be the second most lethal cancer behind lung cancer by 2030.
+For example, pancreatic cancer patient is projected to be the second most lethal cancer behind lung cancer by 2030.
 Typical survival for a metastatic pancreatic cancer patient is about three to six months from diagnosis.
-We expect to complete several IND enabling studies of BP1003 in 2021.
-If those studies are successful, our goal is to file an IND in the fourth quarter of 2021 or the first quarter of 2022 for the first-in-humans Phase 1 study of BP1003 in patients with refractory, metastatic solid tumors, including pancreatic cancer and NSCLC.
+We have successfully completed several IND enabling studies of BP1003 in 2021 and expect to complete one additional IND enabling study in 2022.
+If that additional study is successfully completed, our goal is to file an IND in 2022.
+Based on the filing of the IND, we expect to initiate the first-in-humans Phase 1 study of BP1003 in patients with refractory, metastatic solid tumors, including pancreatic cancer and NSCLC.

 In addition, a modified product named prexigebersen-A, Bio-Path's fourth drug candidate, has shown to enhance chemotherapy efficacy in preclinical solid tumor models.
 Prexigebersen-A incorporates the same drug substance as prexigebersen but has a slightly modified formulation designed to enhance nanoparticle properties.
-In late 2019, we filed an IND application to initiate a

-Phase 1 clinical trial of prexigebersen-A in patients with solid tumors, including ovarian, endometrial, pancreatic and breast cancer.
+In late 2019, we filed an IND application to initiate a Phase 1/1b clinical trial of prexigebersen-A in patients with solid tumors, including ovarian, endometrial, pancreatic and breast cancer.
 Ovarian cancer is one of the most common types of gynecologic malignancies, with approximately 50% of all cases occurring in women older than 63 years.
-This trial is expected to commence after the IND has been cleared by the FDA, which we currently anticipate being in 2021.
+On October 27, 2021, we announced that the FDA cleared the IND application for prexigebersen-A for the initial Phase 1/1b clinical trial, which allows the Company to proceed with next steps to open the clinical trial.